Should PTSD exams for American veterans be accurate?

-This site features information about PTSD exams for:
+This site has information about PTSD exams for:

 Psychologists, psychiatrists, and other mental health professionals who conduct C&P exams—organized under the Psych tab.